influx6/FileTree.js/README.md

             - a name,
             - file extension,
-            - an option callback that gets the results as its first argument, it returns a FileFactory object which lets you read,write minimally to the set of results or a specific file in the result in the case of writing
+            - an option callback that gets the results as its first argument, searchFiles will return a object with the results of the search in a filename:filepath fashion,its left to you to decide on how you wish to use the object created,you can use FileFactory as above or pass a callback to searchFiles which restores the chaining ability and has the results as its first arguments as above

-         "read" returns a object with a mapping of filename: data format,therefore you can access stub.js data simply by appending the name to the result
+         FileFactory "read" returns a object with a mapping of filename: data format,therefore you can access stub.js data simply by appending the name to the result

-         "write" accepts
+         FileFactory "write" accepts
             - a boolean TRUE/FALSE argument to indicate appending or rewritting of the file,
             - data to write to the file in ,
             - a name to write to a specific file in the result from searchFiles,